 Wednesday, January 19

 The violet blooms can be a range of colors such as white, purple, blue and sometimes even white.
-Violets can be used for a variety of reasons such as in soups, teas, candied, pies and cakes.
+Violets can be used for a variety of reasons such as in soups, teas, candies, pies, and cakes.
 Some restaurants will even serve the leaves in a fresh green salad which is similar to a spinach leaf and taste.

 Violets can reach heights of only a mere 6-8 inches but can spread to a width of 6-8 inches wide.
-The violet although deep purple in color can definitely add a touch of style and flair to any home décor or landscape.
+The violet although deep purple can add a touch of style and flair to any home décor or landscape.

 So the next time you are driving around and see a bunch of violets growing think of its many uses!